Diagonal Linear Networks and the Lasso Regularization Path: The uv case --- statement of the results

 \subsection{Related work and final remarks}

-\paragraph{Additional related work.} In contrast with many works on diagonal linear networks, this paper does not assume any statistical model for the data that generated the loss $\ell$, and focuses only on the optimization analysis.
+\paragraph*{Additional related work.} In contrast with many works on diagonal linear networks, this paper does not assume any statistical model for the data that generated the loss $\ell$, and focuses only on the optimization analysis.
 In particular, our results could cover noisy or noiseless data, and general design matrices.
 This is in contrast with many works that require a restricted isometry property, or a coherence assumption on the design matrix \cite{vaskevicius2019implicit,zhao2022high, li2021implicit}.

-Under a statistical linear model with additive noise, early stopping is used in DLNs to achieve optimal rates \cite{vaskevicius2019implicit,zhao2022high, li2021implicit}.
-Similarly, in the same setting, the regularization parameter of the lasso is usually chosen proportional to the magnitude of the additive noise \cite[Chapter 11]{hastie2015statistical}.
+Under a statistical linear model with additive noise, early stopping is used in DLNs without weight decay to achieve optimal rates \cite{vaskevicius2019implicit,zhao2022high, li2021implicit}.
+Similarly, in the same setting, the regularization parameter of the lasso is usually chosen proportional to the magnitude of the additive noise, see \cite{hastie2015statistical}, Chapter 11.
 Our work sheds light on this correspondence: a non-zero regularization parameter corresponds to a finite stopping time.

-More specifically, some earlier works have noted the similarity between the trajectory of DLNs and the lasso regulization path \cite{vaskevicius2019implicit, berthier2023incremental, pesme2023saddle}.
+More specifically, some earlier works have noted the similarity between the trajectory of DLNs and the lasso regularization path \cite{vaskevicius2019implicit, berthier2023incremental, pesme2023saddle}.
 Vaskevicius et al.~noted that $t / \log \frac{1}{\varepsilon}$ plays the role of an inverse regularization parameter in their statistical guarantee~\cite{vaskevicius2019implicit} (see discussion below their Thm.~1).
 However, they note that ``the gradient descent optimization path [of DLNs] [...] exhibits qualitative and quantitative differences from the lasso regularization path.''
-Our contribution argues that the qualitative differences are only due to the fact that the lasso regularization path corresponds to the \emph{averaged} gradient descent optimization path, with mild differences discussed in this paper (see also Fig.~\ref{fig:simulations}).
+Our contribution argues that the qualitative differences are actually due to the fact that the lasso regularization path corresponds to the \emph{averaged} gradient descent optimization path.
 Finally, the author proved Thm.~\ref{thm:monotone-u2}, the equivalent of Thm.~\ref{thm:monotone-uv} in the case $x = u \circ u$, but only when $M$ is a matrix with non-positive off-diagonal entries~\cite{berthier2023incremental}.
 (In this case, the monotonicity assumption is guaranteed.)